A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: s and Their Automorphisms

 and $V^g$ has fusion rules

 for all $i,j,k,l\in\Z_n$, i.e.\ the fusion ring of $V^g$ is the group ring $\C[\Z_n\times\Z_n]$ \cite{EMS20a}.
 In particular, all irreducible $V^g$-modules are simple currents.

 In essence, the results in \cite{EMS20a} show that for cyclic $G\cong\Z_n$ and \strathol{} $V$ the module category of $V^G$ is the \emph{twisted group double} $\mathcal{D}_\omega(G)$ where the $3$-cocycle $[\omega]\in H^3(G,\C^\times)\cong\Z_n$ is determined by the type $t\in\Z_n$.
-This proves a special case of a conjecture by Dijkgraaf, Vafa, Verlinde and Verlinde \cite{DVVV89} who stated it for arbitrary finite $G$.
+This proves a special case of a conjecture in \cite{DVVV89,DPR90} stated for arbitrary finite $G$.
+The general case is proved in \cite{DNR21b}.

 In general, a simple \voa{} $V$ is said to satisfy the \emph{positivity condition} if the conformal weight $\rho(W)>0$ for any irreducible $V$-module $W\not\cong V$ and $\rho(V)=0$.